aFunnyBit/aFunnyBit.github.io/_posts/2017-12-22-Buying-alt-coins.md

 6. Input you 2 Factor code __(Optional)__

+__NOTE:__ This process can take a couple of minutes (mine took 20 minutes) as it goes through confirmations.

 ![send ETH](https://github.com/aFunnyBit/aFunnyBit.github.io/raw/master/images/sendethtobinancefromcoinbase.gif)

-__NOTE:__ This process can take a couple of minutes (mine took 20 minutes) as it goes through confirmations.

 ### Buy XRP with ETH

+Within Binance you should now see your ETH updated balance

-1.
+1. Click `Exchange` > `Basic`

+2. On the right hand side click `ETH` (this gives you access to the ETH markets)

+3. Within the Search bar type `XRP` click `XRP/ETH`

+4. Scroll to the bottom and look for the buy section

+5. Type the amount you want to buy and click `Buy XRP`